Leonheart611/MovieApps/README.md

 - [Pagging] - for automaticly page recyleview without handle the ui logic
 - [Coroutines] - design pattern for calling asynchronously code for calling network API

+## Architecture

+This application using MVVM architecture

+MVVM architecture is a Model-View-ViewModel architecture that removes the tight coupling between each component

 ## Thank You